hellogaga/FSD_capstone/README.md

 1. Login to your PostgreSQL through `psql -U yourusername` and build a test database named **dict_test** through the following in the computer console `CREATE DATABASE dict_test;`
 2. run the following code `python add_data.py dict_test` to add some pseudo data to the database.
 3. please visit `auth0.com` and set up a new application as well new API.
-4. navigate to `test_app.py` and replace the token variables.
+4. navigate to `setup.bat` and replace the token variables with your own.
 5. run `python test_app.py`

 ## Deploy to Heroku